The Tin Man (Kenny Chesney song): Critical reception

 In a 1995 review, Phil Kloer of the Atlanta Journal-Constitution called the song "one of the better pieces of writing to come out of Nashville this year or last."
 Stephen Thomas Erlewine of Allmusic said that the song was not "quite as shellacked with gloss" as Chesney's later ballads.
 Billboards review praised Chesney's vocals while taking a negative view of the songwriting: "[H]e is hitting his stride as a singer, even if The Wizard of Oz references here are a little tired."

 The original version later appeared on Chesney's first BNA Records album, All I Need to Know.
 In his review of this album, Erlewine wrote that the song "deftly reworks a cliché" and "captur[es] the blend of country instrumentation and anthemic pop that became his signature and made him a star."

 Chesney re-recorded the song for his 2000 Greatest Hits album.
-This newly recorded version was the b-side to the album's first single, "I Lost It", before serving as the third release from it in 2001.
+This newly recorded version was the B-side to the album's first single, "I Lost It", before serving as the third release from it in 2001.

 Music video

-The music video for "The Tin Man" was directed by Tom Bevins, and premiered on CMT on April 23, 1994, when CMT named it a "Hot Shot".
-A video for the 2001 re-recording was to have been directed by Trey Fanjoy; this video would have been shot on September 11, 2001 in front of the World Trade Center, but label executives canceled the shoot only a few days prior after determining that the song did not need a video.
+The music video for "The Tin Man", directed by Tom Bevins, premiered on CMT on April 23, 1994, when CMT named it a "Hot Shot".
+A video for the 2001 re-recording was to have been directed by Trey Fanjoy; this video would have been shot on September 11, 2001, in front of the World Trade Center, but label executives canceled the shoot only a few days prior after determining that the song did not need a video.

 Chart performance

 The original recording of "The Tin Man" entered the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts dated for the week ending May 14, 1994, peaking at number 70 with a six-week run on the charts.
-The 2001 version first charted on the week ending July 28, 2001, spending twenty weeks on that chart and peaking at number 19.
-It also peaked at number 7 on the Bubbling Under Hot 100.
+The 2001 version first charted on the week ending July 28, 2001, spending 20 weeks on that chart and peaking at number 19.
+It also peaked at number seven on the Bubbling Under Hot 100.